moschotto/Taranis_X7/README.md

-NOTE: not tested in flight yet !
+NOTE: not tested  outside yet !